HL7/davinci-crd/input/pagecontent/deviations.md

 <div class="new-content" markdown="1">
 ### CRD Version declaration
 There have been multiple versions of this specification and there are likely to be new ones in the future.
 Not all versions are fully compatible.
-Some clients and/or services may be able to handle multiple versions, but to interoperate, it is necessary for a client to know what version(s) a CRD service supports and for CRD services to know which version a given client wants.
+Some clients and/or services may be able to handle multiple versions, but to interoperate, it is necessary for a client to know what version(s) a CRD server supports and for CRD servers to know which version a given client wants.

 This guide defines two extensions:
 * The first, [davinci-crd.version](StructureDefinition-CDSHookServicesExtensionCRDVersion.html) appears inside each services.hook declaration in the CDS Hook services discovery response.
-CRD services **SHALL** declare at least one supported CRD version for each supported hook.
+CRD servers **SHALL** declare at least one supported CRD version for each supported hook.
 If the services endpoint can handle multiple CRD versions, it **SHALL** declare all versions it supports.
 * The second, [davinci-crd.requestedVersion](CDSHookServiceRequestExtensionRequestCRDVersion.html) appears in the extensions object at the root of a CRD CDS Hooks request.
 It **SHALL** be present if the service indicates it supports multiple versions for that hook, but **MAY** be present always.

 In both extensions, the version declaration is limited to the first two nodes of the CRD IG's semantic version (i.e. 2.0, not 2.0.0 or 2.0.1).
 The third 'patch' portion of the version number should never impact interoperability.